AbhinavGupta2002/Rock-Paper-Scissors/README.md

 Rock_Paper_Scissors is the digitalized version of the classic game; the player plays against the computer.

+The code has be written in an object oriented programming style - abstraction and encapsulation.

 Additonally, the user can set any number of rounds that need to be won in order to win the entire game.

 GAME RULES: